Cinema Africa!

 Cinema Africa! at Hyde Park Picture House

-This new film strand launched officially in July 2023 with the re-opening of Hyde Park Picture House and a screening of The Wedding Party (2017).
+The Cinema Africa! film strand launched officially in July 2023 with the re-opening of Hyde Park Picture House and a screening of The Wedding Party (2017).
 We also contributed three films to the inaugral Leeds International African Arts Festival 2023 with partners Durban International Film Festival and Maona Art including Money, Freedom, A Story of the CFA Franc (2022), Air Conditioner (2020) and This Is Not A Burial, It’s A Resurrection (2019).

 Launching Cinema Africa! journal post here.